 Cash forecasting

-Cash forecasting projects a company's future cash inflows and outflows, ensuring liquidity is maintained.
+The cash flow forecast projects a company's future cash inflows and outflows, ensuring liquidity is maintained.
 While cash forecasting focuses on anticipated cash movements, liquidity planning leverages current data to make strategic decisions that extend beyond mere cash reserves.

 Cash pooling